cpp-lln-lab/bidspm/docs/source/bids_stats_model.md

 <!-- markdown-link-check-enable -->
-It will also use a value of 0.8 for the `InclusiveMaskingThreshold` to define the implicit inclusive mask that usd by SPM to determine in which voxels the GLM will be estimated (the value is taken from`defaults.mask.thresh` from SPM's defaults).
+It will also use a value of 0.8 for the `InclusiveMaskingThreshold` to define the implicit inclusive mask that is used by SPM to determine in which voxels the GLM will be estimated (the value is taken from`defaults.mask.thresh` from SPM's defaults).

 This corresponds to explicitly setting the following fields in the ``Model.Software.SPM``